nhecht/blueprints-learn.en/help/blueprints/customer-journeys/rtcdp-and-campaign-v8.md

 * Adobe Campaign is source of truth for all active profiles meaning profiles must exist in Adobe Campaign and new profiles should not be created based on Experience Platform segments.

-### Experience Platform Real-Time Customer Data Platform segment sharing
+### Experience Platform Real-time Customer Data Platform segment sharing

 * Refer to the RTCDP Campaign Destination connector - [RTCDP Campaign Connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/email-marketing/adobe-campaign-managed-services.html)
 * Recommendation of 50 segment limit